simplistix/picky-pip/README.rst

 - https://docs.pipenv.org/

-If you want the original version of picky, please see `those docs`__ and stick to picky 0.9.1.
+If you want the original version of picky, stick to picky 0.9.1.